krayon/google-authenticator-libpam/man/pam_otp.8.md

 :   Specify a non-standard file location for the secret file.

-    By default, the PAM module looks for the secret file in the `.google_authenticator` file within the home of the user logging in.
+    By default, the PAM module looks for the secret file in the `.otp_config` file within the home of the user logging in.
 This option overrides this location.

     The provided location may include the following short-hands: